rzc0d3r/DarkSouls/README.md

 12. Ability to customize the mod through the settings menu
 13. Accessories from the Dark Souls game series
 14. Upon death, you lose all your souls and humanity.
 A bloodstain will appear at the place of death, which you can use to recover everything
+15. Soundtrack from Dark Souls I (Dark Souls with Artorias of the Abyss Edition Original Soundtrack)

 <strong>⚠ Attention ⚠</strong>